Small blue house in neighborhood.

 Differences Between An FHA And A Conventional Loan

 Thanks to more lenient credit requirements and a higher maximum DTI, FHA loans are a common option for first-time home buyers.
-They’re also suitable for anyone who needs lower credit requirements to get a mortgage, but that doesn’t mean an FHA loan is the right option for everyone.
-Before you choose a type of home loan, consider the pros and cons of each.
+They’re also suitable for anyone who needs lower credit requirements to get a mortgage.
+However, more lenient requirements don’t mean that FHA loans are right for everyone.

 Why Consider A Conventional Loan?